MathsandDataNYU/web/content/madplus.md

 #### <a name="ingrid"></a> Ingrid Daubechies: Diffusion Methods in Manifold and Fibre Bundle Learning

 Diffusion methods help understand and denoise data sets; when there is additional structure (as is often the case), one can use (and get additional benefit from) a fiber bundle model.

+#### <a name="blm"></a> BLACK LIVES MATTER

+The MaD+ seminar is postponed in support of the [Strike for Black Lives](https://www.particlesforjustice.org/).
+We encourage participants to use today to focus on anti-racist education and advocacy, to help combat anti-Blackness in academia and elsewhere.

+#### <a name="andrea"></a> Andrea Montanari: The generalization error of overparametrized models: Insights from exact asymptotics

+In a canonical supervised learning setting, we are given n data samples, each comprising a feature vector and a label, or response variable.
+We are asked to learn a function f that can predict the the label associated to a new --unseen-- feature vector.
+How is it possible that the model learnt from observed data generalizes to new points?
+Classical learning theory assumes that data points are drawn i.i.d. from a common distribution and argue that this phenomenon is a consequence of uniform convergence: the training error is close to its expectation uniformly over all models in a certain class.
+Modern deep learning systems appear to defy this viewpoint: they achieve training error that is significantly smaller than the test error, and yet generalize well to new data.
+I will present a sequence of high-dimensional examples in which this phenomenon can be understood in detail.
+[Based on joint work with Song Mei, Feng Ruan, Youngtak Sohn, Jun Yan]